Sept 2023: Due to high demand, there is a 2-3 month waitlist. If you are interested in being added to this list, please follow the instructions below.

 Let’s not ignore the forgotten and help those truly at risk.

 1. Is my cat a “Community Cat”?
 Community cats are unowned cats that live outdoors.
+Barn cats you have procured are not considered Community cats.

 3. Please read CAT TRAPPING BASICS and learn what it will take to live trap cats.

-How the CAHS Community Cats program helps:
+How the CAHS Community Cat Program helps:

 • Free use of our live traps.